 (London-Finance); counsel Pawel J. Szaja

-(London-Capital Markets); and associates Minkyu Park (London-Capital Markets), Adam Sternberg (New York-Tax) and David Shennan (London-Finance).
+(London-Capital Markets); and associates Minkyu Park (London-Capital Markets) and Adam Sternberg (New York-Tax).